 weThink Inc pitch deck

-Please check out latest weThink pitch deck.
-As any pitch deck, this is a live document, so keep in mind that if you are interested in weThink, the best would be to contact Katrina for an updated version.
+Please check out the latest weThink pitch deck.
+As with any pitch deck, this is a live document, so keep in mind that if you are interested in weThink, the best would be to contact Katrina for an updated version.